 Did you know that the University of Washington, located in Seattle, wins more federal research funding than any other American public university?
-That’s the way it’s been for over 30 years.
-Among public and private universities, UW holds the number two spot in the nation, easily topping research powerhouses such as Berkeley, Harvard, and Caltech (only Johns Hopkins betters us).
-We spend over $1 billion dollars annually on research.
+That’s the way it’s been for more than 30 years.
+Among public and private universities, the UW holds the number two spot in the nation, easily topping research powerhouses such as Berkeley, Harvard, and Caltech (only Johns Hopkins betters us).
+We spend more than $1 billion dollars annually on research.
 Chemistry alone spends about $25 million dollars annually in support of our research programs, placing us among the top chemistry departments in the nation.

 Unless you have visited, you certainly wouldn’t know just how welcoming is the environment in which all of this is happening.

 If you are considering studies in chemistry, I hope you will consider joining us.
 It is an extremely exciting time in our field and in this department.

 We take great pride in our vibrant, evolving programs at the core of chemistry, in the areas of analytical, inorganic, organic, and physical chemistry.
 You will find outstanding faculty members at the UW in all of these areas.
 If your tastes in chemistry run more toward the interdisciplinary, we have much to offer here as well, with outstanding programs at the interfaces with the life sciences, medicine, and engineering.
 If it is your goal to study in any of these areas, please explore opportunities here at the UW.